OfficeDev/Copilot-for-M365-Samples/samples/msgext-product-support-sso-ts/README.md

 ### Prepare SharePoint Online

 - Create a new SharePoint Team site
-  - Site type: Team site
+  - Site type: `Team site`
-  - Site name: Product support
+  - Site name: `Product support`
-  - Site address: productmarketing
+  - Site address: `productmarketing`
 - Download the [Product Support provisioning template](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FSharePoint%2Fsp-dev-provisioning-templates%2Ftree%2Fmaster%2Ftenant%2Fproductsupport) source files and extract the contents of the ZIP to a folder
 - Open a PowerShell terminal session
 - Install PnP PowerShell, execute `Install-Module PnP.PowerShell -Scope CurrentUser`
-- Connect to the SharePoint Online Admin Center site and follow the authentication steps, execute `Connect-PnPOnline -Url https://<tenant>-admin.sharepoint.com -DeviceLogin`, replacing `<tenant>` with your tenant name
+- Connect to the SharePoint Online Admin Center site and follow the authentication steps, execute `Connect-PnPOnline -Url https://<tenant>-admin.sharepoint.com -DeviceLogin`, replacing `<tenant>` with the hostname of your SharePoint Online tenant
 - Change to the folder where you extracted the source files to
 - Apply the template to the Product support SharePoint site, execute `Invoke-PnPTenantTemplate -Path .\productsupport.pnp`
 - Open a browser window and navigate to the Product support site